Microsoft Excel: Introduction to Power Pivot

 - Refreshing pivot tables and pivot charts

-Overview of DAX (Data Analysis Expressions)
+Basic Concepts in DAX (Data Analysis Expressions) Functions

-- Getting started using DAX
+- Getting Started with DAX functions

 - Creating DAX formulas